 Your intention is to garner media attention, so the last thing you want to do is bore reporters with a long press release.
 Grab their attention right up front, and then try to keep the main body copy to just a few paragraphs that contain the pertinent details.
 If it were to be printed, it shouldn’t go past one page.

-A step-by-step guide to writing a press release
+A step-by-step guide for how to write a press release

-Now that you have the basic framework of the format of a press release and how to structure one, let’s get into the specifics.
+Now that you have the basic framework of the format, let’s get into the specifics of how to write a press release.

 Your press release should be focused on one main announcement, such as your company being recognized on a “Best Company” list.